Sierra-Alpha/desert/docs/project-report.md

     number, secret file locations and other build args
  2. Image is built using specialised script (python file `docker_compose_with_secrets.py`)
- 3. Image is run as a Contiainer (see [kainga readme](../readme.md) for more info)
+ 3. Image is run as a Container (see [kainga readme](../readme.md) for more info)
- 4. User connects with SSH and performs some security enhancments, and sets up the SSH tunnel to the container
+ 4. User connects with SSH and performs some security enhancements, and sets up the SSH tunnel to the container
  5. The user connects a VNC viewer through the SHH tunnel to the container
- 6. This for the first time launches the initialisation script which prompts users for scripts to run at login, these scripts need to be blocking, example launching firefox or in this case emacs in the foreground.
+ 6. This for the first time launches the initialisation script which prompts users for scripts to run at login, these scripts need to be blocking, example launching Firefox or in this case emacs in the foreground.
  7. The Xserver will stay up untill the user exits the running program
  8. When a user reconnects the same start up script that was previously loaded will run again, it's important that the start up scripts (and exit script) are